okeeffed/developer-notes/manual/Principles/Software-First-Principles.md

 - If you want to find the true benefits of your story, articulate it on a XY graph with competition.
 - What is "better" is entirely up to individuals.
 - Beware feedback from the polar opposites of a bimodal distribution of your audiences.
+- Pattern match: to get colleagues to tell you, "You're missing out".
+Pattern disrupt: to enforce a new tool in a workplace entirely.

 ## Pixar 22 Rules of Storytelling